cosmos/cosmos-sdk/STABLE_RELEASES.md

 # Stable Releases

-*Stable Release Series* continue to receieve bugfixes until they reach **End Of Life**.
+*Stable Release Series* continue to receive bugfixes until they reach **End Of Life**.

-Only the following release series are currently supported and receieve bugfixes:
+Only the following release series are currently supported and receive bugfixes:

 The `0.37.x` release series will continue receiving bugfixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.